tavaresrodrigo/rhacs-demo/README.md

 ### Enforcing the policy

-By default the out of the box policies are configured with **Inform** method to address violations, here we are going to change it to **Inform and enforce** at the **Deployment** stage.
+By default, out-of-the-box policies are configured with the **Inform** method.
+Change the policy action to **Inform and enforce** at the **Deployment** stage.

-Go to <Platform Configuration><Policy Management><Policy Behavior><Actions> and enable the enforcement.
+Go to `<Platform Configuration> <Policy Management> <Policy Behavior> <Actions>` to enable enforcement in the Privileged Container Policy.

 ![Enforcing policy](/images/privileged.png)

-After changing the mitigation method in the policy lets recreate our workload.
+After changing the mitigation method, recreate the workload:

 ```bash
 oc delete -f workloads/privileged/yaml
 oc apply -f workloads/privileged/yaml
 ```

-Observe the command output and escribe what happened.
+Observe the command output and describe what happened.

 ---

 ## Blocking forbidden commands at runtime (netcat)

 Allowing containers to execute tools such as `netcat` introduces a significant runtime risk, as these utilities can be used to open listening ports, establish reverse shells, or exfiltrate data.
 When combined with an interactive shell, tools like `nc` enable attackers to maintain persistence and pivot to other services or nodes.